zheng-bo-org/zhengbo-mobile/README.md

 # zhengbo-backend
-Responsible for providing back-end services for ZHENGBO,such as login, registration, etc.
+Responsible for providing Android and IOS applications for ZHENGBO.

 # About the license